 - The defendant owed a duty to another individual,

 - The defendant's breach of duty caused an injury to the plaintiff,

 - The defendant's action or inaction was the proximate cause of the plaintiff's injury, and

 In the case of element (4) above, the injuries must be:

 - Substantially caused by the defendant's conduct, or

 - Must have been reasonably foreseeable results of the defendant's conduct.

 Negligence may extend to additional parties in certain cases.
 For example, someone who is injured by a garbage truck whose driver was negligent may be able to sue the driver's employer in addition to (or instead of) the individual driver.

 Research the Law

-- Tennessee Law - Summaries of select state laws covering a wide variety of legal practice areas, including consumer, criminal, injury, and family law.
+- At Tennessee Law, you'll find summaries of select state laws covering a wide variety of legal practice areas, including those related to consumer, criminal, injury, and family law.

 - Negligence: Background